Why skin care

-You may be one of the millions of Americans with psoriasis.
-This skin condition requires regular attention, and a skin treatment routine is essential.
 With trial and error, you can find useful products to help manage your condition.
-Your symptoms will likely improve with some tender loving care.
-Keep reading for information on important ingredients your lotion needs and tips.
+Your symptoms will likely improve with some loving care — and good lotion.
+Keep reading for more information on important ingredients your lotions need and tips for healthy skin.

-Psoriasis is a condition that affects the skin’s surface.
-It occurs when the immune system turns skin cells over too quickly.
-More than 7.5 million Americans have psoriasis.
+Psoriasis in an autoimmune condition that affects the skin’s surface.
+It occurs due to a rapid overproduction of skin cells that accumulate on your skin, creating thick, scaly patches.
+About 7.5 million Americans have psoriasis.

 Other types of psoriasis include: